 Right now investigators believe a pump which the employees were working on may have ignited gas vapors which caused an explosion, causing two tanks to rupture and causing damage to other tanks.
 The diesel engine pump, which had malfunctioned, was being used to push data logging equipment down into the horizontal wellbore, which had been drilled and hydraulically fractured, by pumping fluid behind it.
 The well had been drilled recently, and the crew was in the final stages of completing the well.
 Workers were inserting a narrow production tube into the metal casing around the drilled hole when methane gas somehow ignited.
 Investigators have not ruled out the possibility that fumes that had volatilized and accumulated inside the tanks and exploded.

-The fluid that was contained in two tanks next to the pump was “produced water” which is a fluid that comes back up from wells which may contain explosive volatile organic compounds.
-DEP spokeswoman said Monday the blast ruptured two tanks containing flow back water that Antero had been reusing, but the secondary containment system captured the fluid as designed and none left the site.
+The fluid that was contained in two tanks next to the pump was “produced water” which is a fluid that comes back up from wells that may contain explosive volatile organic compounds.
+DEP spokeswoman said Monday the blast ruptured two tanks containing flow backwater that Antero had been reusing, but the secondary containment system captured the fluid as designed and none left the site.
 There was no contamination to any nearby streams, she said, and the nearest home is about a half-mile away so it was unaffected.

 Legal Insight You Need for Your Gas Well Injury Claim